This post covers harassment cease and desist letter.

 NB: If you believe a letter will enrage your harasser, your best option may be to go directly to the courts for a restraining order.

-Can you sue without a harassment cease and desist letter?
+Can you sue without harassment cease and desist letter?

-Yes, you can directly file your case without a harassment cease and desist letter.
+Yes, you can directly file your case without harassment cease and desist letter.

 Generally, civil suits do not need this letter to proceed, but it is extremely helpful.